josteist/Compadre/README.md

 # Also you can call the model, and it will print out some basic info about it.
 mb

   == Compadre model ==
-Model includes  14912  taxa, spanning  23  intervals.
+Model includes  15021  taxa, spanning  23  intervals.
-The model was generated Tue Jul 09 15:17:10 2019 and has 26 parameters.
+The model was generated Sat Apr 03 08:09:43 2021 and has 26 parameters.
+Model is of type  III .
+See ?make_BayesCMR for details.
  ==  Model terms  ==
 Speciation ~ time
 Extinction ~ 1